 Dogs with a bite history and fearful or reactive dogs

 If your dog has a bite history or is very stressed around strangers, please do not bring him to crowded or loud events where many strangers will be present.
 When it’s necessary to take these types of fearful dogs out in public, such as to the vet’s office, be prepared to ask for more space from people as needed.
-It’s also a good idea to train your dog, in a positive way, to wear a muzzle.
+It’s also a good idea to acclimate your dog to wearing a muzzle so he can wear it comfortably when needed.

 When it comes to other dogs, if your pooch tends to be reactive (barking or lunging, etc.) to other dogs in public, remember to bring training treats with you so that you can reinforce the behaviors that you want to see.
 And make sure that there will be enough room for you to keep far enough away that he doesn’t become very reactive.
 If you’re attending an event, do some research beforehand about the location.
 If the space will be cramped or your dog has injured another dog before, it is best for him to stay home, both for his sake and for others.
 At the very least, a barking dog will almost certainly be unpleasant for those around you.